Alert rules API

 }

 Deleting an alert rule this way does not dismiss active alerts already triggered by this rule.
-It is recommended that you Disable a rule in the Alerts app UI instead of deleting one.
+It is recommended that you Disable the rule from the Rules page instead of deleting one.

 Trigger an alert rule on demand